ngaut/stackvm/best_practices/research_analysis_basic.md

 ## 2. Identify Key Aspects

-- **Purpose**: Break down the main question into individual components or aspects that need to be addressed.
+- **Purpose**: Break down the main question into individual components, sub-questions or aspects that need to be addressed.
 - **Action**: Use an `assign` instruction to list these aspects.
 - **Details**:
   - Create a variable (e.g., `aspects_to_analyze`) that contains a list of the key aspects.